-We live in an age whereby, because of technology, people are sitting for longer (or as some experts say, we are experiencing the similar health effects of smoking).
+We live in an age whereby, technology means people are sitting for longer, or as some experts say, we are experiencing the similar health effects of smoking.

 Alarm goes off – arrive into work – Sit for approx..7/8 hours – go home – eat dinner/tea – sit down for the night.
-Ok, not everybody does this as many have families to look after / do their own form of training etc. but I bet there’s becoming a vast amount of people that fall into this lifestyle (or a falling into this lifestyle without realising).
+Ok, not everybody does this as many have families to look after / do their own form of training etc. but I bet a vast amount of people fall into this lifestyle, or a falling into this lifestyle without realising it.

 If an employee has a genuine medical issue with their back, any good company will do as much as practically possible to accommodate to make their time in work as comfortable as possible.

 A large majority of employees (and people in general) that sit for long periods of time and not exercising will experience back pain or discomfort (in particular, lower back pain).
 The muscle mass we need to support our back/lower back/core/frame disintegrates because these vital muscles are not being used.
 It stands to reason.
 If the muscle thinks it’s not needed it’s not going to sustain itself and regenerate.
 It will simply disintegrate.
 It’s a fact of life.
 You have to work it in order for it to do what it needs to do.
 The more these muscles are not being used the harder it becomes to support our frame, thus leading to bad posture aches & pains!